Pittsburgh Nursing Home Abuse Lawyer

 Nursing Home Care Abuse, Injuries and Wrongful Death

-Our nursing home abuse attorneys will initiate an immediate investigation to document the facts and circumstances of your case.
-We will review medical records, contact witnesses and work with medical professionals to build evidence for your case.
-After an injury or fatal accident, it is important to consult an experienced Pittsburgh nursing home abuse lawyer as soon as possible.
-Our legal team has the experience, dedication and professional network to effectively handle your claim and maximize compensation.
+Following an injury or death, it is important to consult an experienced nursing home abuse lawyer, as soon as possible.
+The legal team at Waldman & Associates is experienced, dedicated, and has the professional network to effectively handle your claim and maximize compensation.

 - Physical abuse